How To Quieten Your Mind and Slow Down When You Feel Rushed [TUTORIAL]

 - Are at risk of neglecting areas of their life as they are too focused on specific things

-How to stop rushing and slow down
+How to quieten your mind and slow down

-Well, there’s the obvious way.
+Well, there’s the obvious way: mindfulness.

 This is how I started when I was 28, when I was on the bring of total self destruction.